 Use non-accusatory statements in your conversation—phrases that start with I feel or I think.
 Remember that addiction is a disease, not a failure of moral will.
 Empathy and compassion are key.
 Just make sure you let your loved one know you are there to listen and to support them, no matter what.
 The ultimate goal: Encourage your loved one to seek care in a meth treatment center like Above It All.
 Be an ambassador for hope and recovery.

 Get Treatment for Meth Addiction

-Whether you are battling meth addiction yourself or you have a loved one who is struggling, you should know that hope and healing are there for the taking.
+Whether you are battling crystal meth addiction yourself or you have a loved one who is struggling, you should know that hope and healing are there for the taking.
 Recovery rarely happens without medical intervention, though.
-Above It All offers personalized crystal meth addiction treatment for anyone and everyone who is struggling with meth abuse or any co-occurring conditions.
+Above It All offers personalized crystal meth addiction treatment for anyone and everyone who is struggling with methamphetamine abuse or any co-occurring conditions.